wp-plugins/analytics360/README.txt

 = How do I report a bug or feature request? =

 Please drop us a line if you find a bug or would like to see a new feature added at:   [http://groups.google.com/group/analytics360-discussion](http://groups.google.com/group/analytics360-discussion).
-You can also contact the [WordPress HelpCenter](http://wphelpcenter.com/) for immediate support requests.

 = Who created this plugin? =